abemassik/comp20-abemassik/mbta/README.md

-Lab 8 README
+Lab 10 README

-1. Everything works, I would like to learn how to customize the icons better, but it works and looks good now
+1. I am yet to get the schedule of arrivals to work.
+I can get them to output to the console but i cannot get them to pop up as content of the info windows

-2. Only piazza and the average amount of googling as resources
+2. piazza

-3. 3-4 hours
+3. 6 hours